aravindhnivas/FELion-Spectrum-Analyser/README.md

 ## INSTALL

-Ananconda for python 3.7.x must be installed first (currently tested for python 3.7.2, maybe you can try it in latest version if present).
+Ananconda for python 3.7.x must be installed first (currently tested on python 3.7.2, maybe you can try it in latest version).

+Make sure you copy this whole folder into your local disk and try the following steps.

 1. First install git from 'GitForWindows' folder.
 2. Install the program using "install.bat" (Admin-access required; since it also installs the missing packages).